 There are around 760 km of slopes and 270 ski lifts, the highest being at the Dachstein Glacier with an altitude of 2,700 m.

 You can buy one ticket for all the areas or a ticket for each area.
 It depends on how many days you are staying and if you want to stay in only one region or travelling around.
 Your choice!

 The Hochkönig Ski Area has around 120 km of slopes and it consists of five different resorts: Maria Alm, Mühlbach am Hochkönig, Hinterthal, Hintermoos and Dienten am Hochkönig.

 At the Maria Alm, you can have so much fun doing cross-country skiing, winter hiking, toboggan runs (rodel, schlitten), night skiing and many more.
 There are 32 km of slopes waiting for you.

 But also, you can take the lift and just walk around and appreciate the beautiful scenery.

 If you are feeling adventurous, why not to do the Königstour?
 It is recognised as one of the most beautiful ski tours in the Alps.
 There are 6 summits, 35 km of slopes and 7500 vertical meters.
-And the best place to star it is at the Maria Alm village.
+And the best place to star it is at Maria Alm village.
 To be clear, this tour is for ski/snowboard only.
 You can’t do it for tracking/walking.

 The town has many restaurants with authentic Austrian cuisine and a few good choices for accommodations.
 You can click here and see the hotels options in the area.

 When we went there, we spent the whole day in Maria Alm as my husband and some friends wanted to learn snowboard and the village, as I’ve said, is less crowded and make you feel more confident in trying to go down the mountain.